chrisheninger/icon-magic/README.md

 A Node script that uses [GraphicsMagick](http://aheckmann.github.io/gm/docs.html) and [ImageMin](https://github.com/imagemin/imagemin) to resize, optimize, and prefix your "Add to Homescreen" icons for Apple and Android devices from a single source image (png).

 ## Usage:
+Make sure you have GraphicsMagick ☝️ installed on your machine and available on the command-line already.
 ```js
 // Clone the repository and cd into the directory
 git clone git@github.com:chrisheninger/icon-magic.git && cd icon-magic